-Greentech companies are entering an exciting moment in time.
-While new funding for startups may get off to a slow start in 2023, the passing of the Inflation Reduction Act promises to juice an already-accelerating industry.
+Greentech companies are experiencing an exciting moment in time.
+While new funding for startups may have gotten off to a slower start this year, the passing of the Inflation Reduction Act continues to juice an already-accelerating industry.
 With such a broad horizon for the sustainability industry, marketing and communication teams have an excellent opportunity to dig into the white space and create new avenues for brand narratives and visibility.

 1. Nail Your Audience

 Because sustainability is, ultimately, an issue relevant to all humans, many Greentech leaders assume that the message needs to be equally broad to ensure comprehensive brand visibility.
 This challenge isn’t limited to Greentech, of course, but as a still-emerging industry, it can feel like we need to take big swings rather than focusing on hitting the targets directly in front of us.

 What this means for PR and marketing teams – especially those in the startup space – is that we must have a clear and realistic understanding of our audience, a concise ‘why’ and a communication strategy that builds a bridge to a true ‘what.’
 For instance, if a company is focused specifically on building a platform that connects municipalities with utility companies to provide better real-time monitoring, the true audience for your marketing efforts are the decision makers with buying power and the IT leaders ultimately responsible for implementing your platform.
 It’s tempting to spend time trickling visibility efforts down to the public, but unless you provide a consumer application, the time and money will be better spent nailing your true audience.

 2. What Are You Disrupting?